 When the Shah’s paranoia gets the better of him, blood will be spilled and much of it will be to spite me.
 This is precisely why I know that my treasure will be safest within his impenetrable walls.
 No one would seek it there, in the domain of one of my greatest adversaries.

-Dated 40th of 4th Moon, Year 981 of the 100th Millennium, from a journal found in the ruin of Castle Ried ---- Willow felt he had no choice in this matter.
-He had made great haste through the Southern Quarter and it’s arid, desert like neighborhoods to reach the meeting point Dermot had arranged for him.
+Dated 40th of 4th Moon, Year 981 of the 100th Millennium, from a journal found in the ruin of Castle Reid ---- Willow felt he had no choice in this matter.
+He had made great haste through the Southern Quarter and it’s arid, desert-like neighborhoods to reach the meeting point Dermot had arranged for him.
 He was to meet a driver called Gabir, who transported goods and passengers regularly to the inner districts of Aljana.

 Aljana was a city far larger than one would expect.
 The four outer districts, North, South, East and West were merely a bulwark against the inhospitable Copper Sea for the immense Lutsalma District, which housed the city’s farmlands and manufactories.
 Beyond that was the Muthalia District, which housed the upper echelons of society, including the Shah himself.